Redundancy: 19 things you should know

 6. Feeling of Loss

-Though redundancy is more common than ever, it still takes an emotional toll on us.
-Our sense of work and a feeling of stigma whenever someone asks you “What do you do for work?”
+Though redundancy is more common than ever, it still takes an emotional toll.
+Your sense of work and a feeling of stigma whenever someone asks you “What do you do for work?”
 Though you may feel a sense of loss and shock, you need to discover how you can make the best of this freed up time in your life.

 It is best to associate with someone that has ideally been through a similar situation.
 These people can often relate and empathise with the emotions and feelings you are experiencing during this time.
 They can help you to put your feelings into perspective and not dismiss what you are experiencing.